Message Kinds

 - Message Kinds guidance shaped for scanability, day-two clarity, and operator context.

-field.
-The body object then follows the schema for that kind.
+schema for that kind.

 This page is normative unless a section is marked as an example.